| Counseling services are a valuable part

 self and coping mechanisms.
 Many people have coping mechanisms,

 but the mechanisms may be ineffective, inappropriate, or immature.
+Examples of lessons to learn in counseling

 sessions are: behavior modification, stress management, effective